 The Birth of Conceptual Photography

-The idea takes precedence over the realization.
+The idea presented takes precedence over the subject shown.

 Conceptual photography has several goals: